Wray, Lancashire: Railway

 Wray railway station was between Hornby and Wennington on the "little" North Western Railway.
 It opened in 1849 and closed six months later.

 Scarecrow Festival

-The Scarecrow Festival, established 1995, takes place every year during the week leading up to May Day when there is a fair.
-During the week there are refreshments served daily in the village hall and a parade of the giants.
-Many villagers erect scarecrows outside their homes, and these are all photographed and added to the digital noticeboard online via the village website.
+The Scarecrow Festival, established in 1992, takes place every year during the week leading up to May Day when there is a fair.
+The Festival is organised by a sub-group of the Village Institute who are all volunteers from the village.
+During the week leading up to May Day there are refreshments served daily in the village institute by local groups raising funds for their causes.
+A parade of the giant scarecrows is held on the last Saturday afternoon before May Day.
+Many villagers erect scarecrows outside their homes, often following the theme chosen by the Scarecrow Committee.
+In 2025 the theme was Circus.
+Local schools and care homes also build scarecrows.
+On the Scarecrow parade night the winning scarecrows are awarded prizes.
 On Easter Monday 2011, the festival's cricket match, Twicket, was live-streamed on the internet.